tomgco/cstate/README.md

 This module allows you to temporarily disable these modes.

-I have found this useful in assisting with benchmark tests that would fluctuate based due to these power saving modes.
+I have found this useful in assisting with benchmark tests that would fluctuate due to these power saving modes.

 **NOTE:** *This module reads `/dev/cpu_dma_latency` which requires root.
 Be careful :]*